airshipit/treasuremap/doc/source/airsloop.rst

 Physical (underlay) networks are described in Drydock site configuration `here <https://opendev.org/airship/treasuremap/src/branch/master/site/airsloop/networks/physical/networks.yaml>`__.

 It defines OOB (iLO/IPMI), untagged PXE, and multiple tagged general use networks.
-Also no bond interfaces are used in Airsloop deployment.
+Also no bonded interfaces are used in Airsloop deployment.

-In this deployment the networking is simplified compared to Airship Seaworthy site.
+The networking reference is simplified compared to Airship Seaworthy site.
 There are only two NICs required (excluding oob), one for PXE and another one for the rest of the networks separated using VLAN segmentation.
-The recommendation is to use the highest bandwidth device available to carry to carry the data networks.

-Below is an example of network configuration:
+Below is the reference network configuration:

 +------------+------------+-----------+---------------+
 | NICs       | VLANs      | Names     |     CIDRs     |